 Hospice care is not just a building, it is a way of caring for people.
 Our care aims to improve the lives of people whose illness may not be curable.
 We help people to live as actively as possible after diagnosis to the end of their lives, however long that might be.
 We place the highest value on respect and choice.

-Our team of doctors, nurses and other professional staff provide specialist care and support for local people with cancer and other life-limiting illnesses, in the hospice and at home.
+Our consultant-led team of doctors, nurses and other professional staff provide expert care and support for local people with terminal or life-limiting illnesses and their families, in the hospice and at home.
 We not only take care of patients' physical needs, we consider their emotional, spiritual and social needs too.
 And we support families and close friends, both during illness and in bereavement.

 - 18 single, en-suite inpatient bedrooms